Exchange application and acceptance

 We encourage you to choose alternative course options in case you do not meet the admission requirements for your preferred course choices, when there is a timetable clash, or if no places are available on the course.

-At Lund University, we do not have an Add/Drop period – please take this into consideration when you select your courses.
-You will only have the possibility to make some changes during the first weeks after your arrival in Lund.
+At Lund University, we do not have an Add/Drop period – please consider this when you select your courses.
+This means that the changes you can make are very limited and can only be made in the first few weeks after you arrive in Lund.

 Application for courses and housing